CiscoTestAutomation/genietelemetry/docs/plugins.rst

 After defining a plugin class, it needs to be configured in order to run.
-The ``geniemonitor`` plugin manager automatically reads plugin configurations from a YAML file, ``geniemonitor_config.yaml``, located under top level folder of pyats instance or the file path can be provided with ``-configuration`` parameter.
+The ``telemetry`` plugin manager automatically reads plugin configurations from a YAML file, ``telemetry_config.yaml``, located under top level folder of pyats instance or the file path can be provided with ``-configuration`` parameter.

 .. code-block:: yaml